 1. Overview of FedEx and UPS Carriers for eCommerce Shipping

-That’s exactly why we’re here!
-In this post, we’ve compared FedEx and UPS on a few parameters we thought were important to consider when it comes to eCommerce shipping.
-Below is a review of both providers to help you understand what exactly your business requires.
+That’s precisely why we’re here!
+In this post, we’ve come up with a few critical parameters integral to eCommerce shipping.
+We have studied the performance of FedEx and UPS and recorded how they measure in each criterion.
+Below is a review of both providers to help you understand which one your eCommerce business requires.

 2. About UPS (United Parcel Service) Shipping